bbohlender/cgv/README.md

 Except for the parallel and sequential execution the precendence of all operators is implemented according to the operator precendence in c++ (https://en.cppreference.com/w/cpp/language/operator_precedence).
 Operator precedence is common and equal for most programming langugages.

-## Language Features ToDo

--   writing to variables
--   differentiation between replacing the current value (only changing the leaves) and replacing all the values (changing the complete tree)

 ## Glossary

 -   grammar - a set of rules